bcm27/Windows-Diag-Scripts/README.md

 ## Installation

 1. Download the `RunDiagnostics.bat` and `Diagnostics-RunAsAdministrator.ps1` files.
-2. Place both files in the same directory.
 3. Ensure the `Diagnostics-RunAsAdministrator.ps1` file is in a `scripts` subfolder relative to `RunDiagnostics.bat`.

 ## Usage